-For barge cleaners and other maritime workers who are exposed to gasoline, diesel, and other hazardous substances on the job, the risk of developing AML leukemia is a very real concern.
+For maritime workers who are exposed to gasoline, diesel, and other hazardous substances on the job, the risk of developing AML leukemia is a very real concern.
 Prolonged exposure to these hazardous substances is known to cause AML leukemia, and many workers in the maritime industry are exposed to these substances on a daily basis.

-If you are a barge cleaner or other maritime worker and you have been diagnosed with AML leukemia, it is important to know your legal rights.
+If you are a maritime worker and you have been diagnosed with AML leukemia, it is important to know your legal rights.
 The Jones Act and other federal laws protect maritime workers, and those who have been diagnosed with AML leukemia may be entitled to significant financial compensation.

 Understanding the Long-Term Financial Costs of AML Leukemia

 Along with the costs of diagnosis and treatment, an AML leukemia diagnosis can lead to other long-term financial costs as well.
-For example, barge cleaners and other maritime workers who are living with AML leukemia will typically incur costs including:
+For example, maritime workers who are living with AML leukemia will typically incur costs including:

 - Prescription medication costs